ali1234/gemini-stuff/README.md

 ## Linux

+The current Debian image is extremely broken:

-There is no GPU driver and the screen redraw rate is excruciatingly slow - about 2 frames per second.
+1. There is no GPU driver and the screen redraw rate is excruciatingly slow - about 2 frames per second.

-Attempting to change the keyboard layout or session at the login screen will crash the device.
+2. Attempting to change the keyboard layout or session at the login screen will crash the device.
 Hold escape + voice button until it restarts.

-The rounded corners of the display hide parts of the panel.
+3. The rounded corners of the display hide parts of the panel.

-After you log in (the pasword is gemini) you will get another black screen which lasts for about a minute.
+4. After you log in (the pasword is gemini) you will get another black screen which lasts for about a minute.
 Then a dialog will ask you which window manager you want.
 You get lx panel regardless of what you choose, so this seems a bit pointless.

-If you open QTerminal you will get a window where you can type things but nothing happens.
+5. If you open QTerminal you will get a window where you can type things but nothing happens.
 UXTerm just gives a locale error.
 Xterm gives a working shell.

-The function key does not work, so you can't type any special characters like '-' and '/' which makes the shell completely useless anyway.
+6. The function key does not work, so you can't type any special characters like '-' and '/' which makes the shell completely useless anyway.

+To possibly fix some of these problems you need to follow the instructions at: https://github.com/gemian/gemini-keyboard-apps/wiki/DebianTP

+Note that you can only do this over ssh as you need to type at least one command containing '-'.